jeffchang5/SplitDiff/README.md

-## SplitDiff
+# SplitDiff

-This project is an implementation of the specs required by the Duolingo Word Search criteria.
+This project is an implementation of the specs required by the Procore challenge criteria.
 The app requires Android 5.1 and above.

 ### Getting Started